zeinebzayet/prediciting_image_CNN/README.md

 3. Run the Flask application: `python app.py`
 4. Access the web app in your browser: `http://localhost:5000`

-## Usage
-- Visit the main page to upload a chest X-ray image and receive a classification.
-- Explore other pages for additional information.

 ## Contributors
 - [Zeineb Zaiet](https://github.com/your-username)
 - [Sana Khamassi](https://github.com/Sanakhamassi)